On the Geometric Coherence of Global Aggregation in Federated Graph Neural Networks: Introduction

-Machine learning systems are commonly evaluated using task-level metrics such as accuracy, F1-score, or loss.
-These metrics implicitly assume that improvements or degradation in model performance directly reflect the quality of the learned representations.
-While this assumption holds reasonably well for centralized learning on i.i.d.\ data, it becomes insufficient in federated and graph-based learning settings, where model behavior depends critically on relational structure and iterative aggregation dynamics.Primary insight is into accuracy as a Performance Proxy in Conventional Learning Models.
-In conventional supervised learning, accuracy measures the alignment between model predictions and ground-truth labels on a fixed data distribution.
-Optimization procedures are designed to minimize empirical risk, and convergence in loss is typically interpreted as convergence in representation quality.
-Under these assumptions, parameter averaging or gradient-based updates preserve semantic meaning, and degradation in performance is readily observable through scalar metrics.There are some notable limitations of Accuracy Metrics in GNNs.GNNs differ fundamentally from standard models in that predictions are produced through iterative message passing over graph structure.
-The expressive power of a GNN depends not only on parameter values, but on how those parameters govern information propagation across neighborhoods, graph depth, and connectivity patterns.
-As a result, a GNN can exhibit stable accuracy while its internal message-passing dynamics degrade.In particular, accuracy does not capture whether:neighborhood information is meaningfully integrated or collapsed,long-range dependencies are preserved or suppressed,node representations remain sensitive to structural perturbations,propagation depth remains effective across layers.These properties are geometric and operator-level in nature, and their degradation may remain invisible to scalar evaluation metrics.Another inference is on accuracy Degradation in Federated Settings.In FL, accuracy is further confounded by the absence of a centralized validation distribution.
+\textbf{Accuracy Degradation in Federated Settings.} In FL, accuracy is further confounded by the absence of a centralized validation distribution.
 Each client evaluates performance on its local data, and the global model is rarely assessed on a distribution that reflects the union of client graph structures.
 As a result, a global model may appear to perform adequately on average while being misaligned with all individual client distributions.
 Moreover, federated training introduces an iterative feedback loop: the global model is repeatedly broadcast to clients and used as the initialization for local optimization.
-Even small distortions in model behavior introduced by aggregation can compound over rounds, leading to progressive degradation that is not immediately reflected in early-round accuracy measurements.Empirically, federated GNNs under heterogeneous graph distributions exhibit several failure modes that are poorly explained by accuracy alone:Over-smoothing acceleration: node representations collapse into low-rank subspaces more rapidly than in centralized training.Over-squashing amplification: long-range information is increasingly compressed, reducing the effective receptive field.Update oscillation: local updates increasingly counteract global updates across rounds.Representation drift: the semantic meaning of intermediate embeddings changes across rounds despite stable task loss.These effects indicate degradation of the learned message-passing operator rather than simple underfitting or overfitting.Root Cause can be traced as Aggregation-Induced Geometric Distortion i.e. the common factor underlying these failure modes is the interaction of heterogeneous client updates at the global server.Client updates encode graph-dependent operator perturbations.
-Standard aggregation mechanisms combine these updates in parameter space without enforcing compatibility of their induced transformations.This process can converge numerically while simultaneously distorting the geometry of the global message-passing operator.
-Such distortion alters propagation directionality, collapses admissible subspaces, and destabilizes sensitivity to graph structure—effects that directly impair relational learning but may not immediately impact prediction accuracy.
-These observations indicate that federated GNN training cannot be reliably assessed or stabilized using accuracy-centric metrics alone.
-Scalar performance measures fail to diagnose degradation of message-passing geometry and provide no insight into the stability of relational representations across communication rounds.Consequently, effective federated GNN systems require mechanisms that explicitly preserve operator-level geometric coherence during aggregation.
-Without such mechanisms, improvements in optimization or personalization may address symptoms while leaving the underlying structural failure unresolved.
+Even small distortions in model behavior introduced by aggregation can compound over rounds, leading to progressive degradation that is not immediately reflected in early-round accuracy measurements.
+Empirically, federated GNNs under heterogeneous graph distributions exhibit several failure modes poorly explained by accuracy alone: over-smoothing acceleration (node representations collapse into low-rank subspaces more rapidly than in centralized training); over-squashing amplification (long-range information is increasingly compressed, reducing the effective receptive field); update oscillation (local updates increasingly counteract global updates across rounds); and representation drift (the semantic meaning of intermediate embeddings changes across rounds despite stable task loss).